Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Numerical Experiments

-In this section, we demonstrate the numerical performance of BSGD on invariant logistic regression, model-agnostic meta-learning, and instrumental variable regression.
-The parameter settings and detailed experiment results are deferred to Appendix \ref{secapp:numerical}.
-The platform configuration used for the experiment is Intel Core i9-7940X CPU @ 3.10GHz, 32GB RAM, 64-bit Ubuntu 18.04.3 LTS.
+In this section, we illustrate the performance of the proposed algorithms on the invariant logistic regression and MAML.
+The detailed experiment setup, results, and platform information are deferred to Appendix \ref{secapp:numerical}.